hpca-uji/Proteo/README.md

-# Proteo - Parallel spawning branch
+# Proteo - Parallel spawning paper preprint

 ## Overview
 This branch contains the codebase used for a new feature to perform parallel spawning in diverse kind of systems.
+It has been used for a work in progress paper, which we are still working on.

+## Paper Information
+- **Title:** Parallel Spawning Strategies for Dynamic-Aware MPI Applications
+- **Authors:** Iker Martín-Álvarez, José I. Aliaga, Maribel Castillo, Sergio Iserte
+- **Submission Date:** 10/10/2025

 ## Branch Structure
 This branch is divided into the following 4 directories:
 - **Analysis**: Contains the scripts and notebook to perform analysis of Proteo executions.
 - **Codes**: Contains all the codes used to compile Proteo.
 - **Exec**: Contains the scripts to execute Proteo in different ways and check if the runs have completed successfully.
-- **Results**: Contains the configuration files used to emulate the malleable emulation of the CG.
+- **Results**: Contains the configuration files used for the evaluation

 ## Installation